addthis/fluxthis.io/docs/dispatcher.md

 ## Dispatcher.dispatch(Action)

-When you wish to dispatch an action to your Flux application, you will call this method, which has the same interface as the standard Flux dispatcher implementation.
+This is the method you will call when you want to dispatch an action to any stores that are listening for the given type and/or source.

 #### Action
 - `{string} source` **optional** - Source of an action to be used by a store